Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 |---|---|---|---|

-| Full-pipeline AI SDR | GTM Bud | Research + copy + sending in one workflow, minimal setup | Less customization than build-your-own stacks |
+| Full-pipeline AI SDR | GTM Bud | Research plus copy plus sending in one workflow, minimal setup | Less customization than build-your-own stacks |

-| AI email writers | General LLM tools | Flexible, good for one-off emails | No prospecting, no sending, doesn’t scale |
+| AI email writers | General LLM tools | Flexible, good for one-off emails | No prospecting, no sending, does not scale |

-| Email infrastructure | Sending-focused platforms | Deliverability, inbox rotation, high volume | No AI research, BYOL, template personalization only |
+| Email infrastructure | Sending-focused platforms | Deliverability, inbox rotation, high volume | No AI research, bring your own leads, template personalization only |

-| Data enrichment + AI | Workflow-based enrichment tools | Deep research, maximum customization | Steep learning curve, expensive, no built-in sending |
+| Data enrichment plus AI | Workflow-based enrichment tools | Deep research, maximum customization | Steep learning curve, no built-in sending |

-| LinkedIn automation | Cloud-based LinkedIn tools | Safe LinkedIn execution, multi-sender | No AI copy, no research, BYOL |
+| LinkedIn automation | Cloud-based LinkedIn tools | Safe LinkedIn execution, multi-sender | No AI copy, no research, bring your own leads |

-When to hire a human SDR instead
+When should you hire a human SDR instead?

 AI SDRs are not the right choice for every situation.
 Hire a human SDR when:

 - Your buyers expect phone conversations.
-Some markets — especially mid-market financial services, healthcare, and certain manufacturing verticals — still rely heavily on phone-based selling.
+Some markets, especially mid-market financial services, healthcare, and certain manufacturing verticals, still rely heavily on phone-based selling.
 AI can warm up the prospect, but you need a human to make the call.

 How to measure AI SDR performance